seanfw/macaque_hierarchy/README.md

 # Calculation of Macaque Cortical Hierarchy

-This repository contains the R and MATLAB code and associated data used specifically for the calculation of the macaque cortical hierarchy as part of the analysis for the published paper:
+This repository contains the R and MATLAB code and associated data used for the calculation of the macaque cortical hierarchy as part of the analysis for the published paper:

 Froudist-Walsh, Sean, Daniel P. Bliss, Xingyu Ding, Lucija Rapan, Meiqi Niu, Kenneth Knoblauch, Karl Zilles, Henry Kennedy, Nicola Palomero-Gallagher, and Xiao-Jing Wang.
 "A dopamine gradient controls access to distributed working memory in the large-scale monkey cortex."
 Neuron 109, no. 21 (2021): 3500-3520.